 - Homework set by the teacher

-- Preparation and development of assessment items
+- Preparation, development and editing of assessment items

 - Exam study

 The student is responsible for catching up on work which may have been missed for any reason.

 Books and Stationery

 Required texts will be available for short-term loan from the student resource scheme.
 A stationery list will be supplied.